Skip to main content

 Figure \(\PageIndex{9}\): Reactions of peroxides

 The reaction with Fe2+, the Fenton Reaction, is similar to that of triplet O2 with Fe2+.
-In this reaction, homolytic cleavage of the O-O bond occurs, generating OH- and the hydroxy free radical, OH., which will react with any molecule it encounters.
+In this reaction, the homolytic cleavage of the O-O bond occurs, generating OH- and the hydroxy free radical, OH., which will react with any molecule it encounters.
 Thermal or photochemical homolytic cleavage of peroxide also forms free radicals that react like the hydroxy-free radical.

-Figure \(\PageIndex{10}\): Human catalase reaction mechanism (adapter from Putnam et al. J. Mol.
+Figure \(\PageIndex{10}\): Human catalase reaction mechanism (adapted from Putnam et al. J. Mol.
 Biol.
 296, 2000,https://doi.org/10.1006/jmbi.1999.3458)

 Figure \(\PageIndex{11}\) shows an interactive iCn3D model of human erythrocyte catalase with bound ligand (CN-) and NADPH (1DGG)